samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab7_Consumption_in_app/readme.md

 ### Edit your Model Locations in VSCode

-Naviagte to the folder
+Navigate to the folder in **VSCode solution explorer** left hand window

-In VSCode Solution explorer

 ```
 /workshop-instructions/Lab7_Consumption_in_app/scripts/ChatSLM.Console